 - Compare and contrast the two works.
 After noticing all the similarities and differences, ask your students which painting was painted by a man and which a woman.
 Ask them to explain their answer.
 Use the compare and contrast art activity from the bundle of free art appreciation worksheets to get students thinking.
 (See photo below.)

 - Study Baroque art to better understand the characteristics of these two works.
 Use my Baroque lesson that includes this activity along with other compare/contrast activities to teach the main characteristics of Baroque.
-Buy the lesson here or join the Resource Library to get the lesson materials.
+Buy the lesson here or join the Curated Connections Library to get the lesson materials.

 - Read my post about Exploring Narrative in Art for more activities to support and connect with stories in art.

 - Check out other representations of the story (below) and talk about which paintings depict the story more effectively and what choices artists makes to tell stories.

 - Watch the Khan Academy Smarthistory video about Gentileschi’s version of this story.

 - The following worksheets from my $12 Printable Art Appreciation Worksheets Bundle work well with these artworks: 4 Steps of Art Criticism, Compare and Contrast, Twitter Perspectives, Write a Letter, Formal Analysis–Elements of Art, Charlotte Mason Picture Study, Write a Haiku, and the “I am” Character Poem.
 Many of these worksheets are also available in my free worksheets bundle for e-mail subscribers.

 This post was originally published on October 27, 2014.